 Finally, the pertinent questions for those of you who read along this far –

 Did this book give me clarity?
 Ultimately yes.

 Will this book dictate my decision?
 Ultimately no.

 This decision is mine to make.
 It’s a big, hard, exhausting, emotional decision that I never dreamed I would ever have to make.
-To be clear, the very fact that I have a choice just highlights the privilege that I have.
-There are countless women out there that will never have a choice and my heart aches for those women.
+To be clear, the very fact that I have a choice just highlights my privilege.
+There are countless women out there that will never have a choice to have or not have children for varying reasons and in various circumstances, and my heart truly does ache for those women.

 So what is my choice?
 Ultimately I think it’s not linear.
 I do want a child, but financially it’s just not viable for me to do so and that is the reality and one that I’ve sat with silently for the last couple of weeks and now admit out loud today.
 If I did meet a lovely man and we were to fall madly in love and we decided to have kids, and my body and biology allows me to do so then I’m all for that.
 But to do this on my own – it’s simply just not something I can do.
 I know other people do it, but I’m not other people.
-I am me in all of my glorious beautiful mess.
+I am me.
 It’s a bitter pill to swallow for someone who is independent, but the reality is that this is out of my control and rather than running on that hamster wheel getting frustrated, upset, and despairing about getting nowhere fast and watching everyone else move forward, I’ve decided that the best thing for me is perhaps to surrender to the fact that I’m perhaps not meant to be a mum on my own and move forward and create a life for myself that I haven’t yet considered.
-For now at least, my photography will be my passion, my business will be my baby, friends and family will be my centre, and travel will provide me with beautiful memories…oh, and Author Nell Frizzell is my hero.
+For now at least, my photography will be my passion, my business will be my focus, friends and family will be my centre, and travel will provide me with beautiful memories.